|« How to Avoid Do-It-Yourself Electrical Mistakes||How to Plan for a Sub Panel »|

 Electrical Wiring for a Dishwasher and Disposal Outlet

 How to Wire a Dishwasher and Garbage Disposal Outlet: Common Problems with Dishwasher and Disposal Outlets.

 - While replacing these devices, I’ve managed to lose power to the dishwasher.

 - The disposal, which is plugged into thee top or bottom of a receptacle, gets electricity, but the dishwasher which is plugged into the same receptacle, does not.

-- I did not change the receptacle under the counter so I’ve mis-wired somewhere above the counter.
+- I did not change the receptacle under the counter so I’ve wired something wring somewhere above the counter.

 - I have the following electrical above the counter:

 - GFI line right of sink and GFI Load and Line left of sink.

 - The dishwasher is right of sink as well.

 This home electric wiring question came from: Lisa, from Seattle, Washington.